arunoda/meteor-cluster/README.md

 # This is a archived project

+## Are you looking for the newer project [meteorhacks:cluster](https://github.com/meteorhacks/cluster) ?

 Meteor Cluster is now retired & Meteor's Collection implementation implementation with [Oplog](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver) support can be used to run a cluster of Meteor nodes.

 meteor-cluster [![Build Status](https://travis-ci.org/arunoda/meteor-cluster.png?branch=master)](https://travis-ci.org/arunoda/meteor-cluster)